cloudant/nodejs-cloudant/README.md

 ## Cloudant Query

 This feature interfaces with Cloudant's query functionality.
-See the [Cloudant Query documentation][query] for details.
+See the [Cloudant Query documentation][Cloudant Query] for details.

 As with Nano, when working with a database (as opposed to the root server), run the `.db.use()` method.